Sidney Blatt

-Sidney J. Blatt (October 15, 1928, Philadelphia, Pennsylvania – May 11, 2014, Hamden, Connecticut) was a professor emeritus of psychiatry and psychology at Yale University's Department of psychiatry.
+Sidney J. Blatt (October 15, 1928 – May 11, 2014) was a professor emeritus of psychiatry and psychology at Yale University's Department of psychiatry.
 Blatt was a psychoanalyst and clinical psychologist, empirical researcher and personality theoretician, who made enormous contributions to the understanding of personality development and psychopathology.
 His wide-ranging areas of scholarship and expertise included clinical assessment, psychoanalysis, cognitive schemas, mental representation, psychopathology, depression, schizophrenia, and the therapeutic process, as well as the history of art.
 During a long and productive academic career, Blatt published 16 books and nearly 250 articles and developed several extensively used assessment procedures.
 Blatt died on May 11, 2014, in Hamden, Conn.
 He was 85.